TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`getRay()`*

 **Synopsis:**
-This function returns the ray of vjoy.
+This function returns the ray of Vijoy.

 **Arguments**
 - *Nothing*

 **Returns**
-- The ray of vjoy.
+- The ray of Vijoy.

 ## Modes